ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-grpc-service-with-ballerina.md

 Successfully generated ballerina file.
 ```

-And once you move into the directory, we will see the following two new files,
+Once you move into the directory, you will see the following two new files.
 ```
 greeter_client
 ├── - - -